august of 2016.

-Vernon barked with a tone designed to accelerate but not berate, and then closed his eyes and sent out a slow breath that was emphasized by the microphone. the muffled susurration of the man who wore the metaphorical (and sometimes literal) mantle of the festival echoed and washed over the receptive crowd; the sharp moment soothing into a softer one as he spoke.
+Vernon barked with a tone designed to accelerate but not berate, then closed his eyes and sent out a slow breath that was emphasized by the microphone. the muffled susurration of a man who wore the metaphorical (and sometimes literal) mantle of the festival echoed and washed over the receptive crowd; the sharp moment soothing into a softer one as he spoke.

 “everybody okay out there?”

 I listen to 33 “GOD” in silicon valley, california. spending my days in bright, green hushed daylight. capturing 30 FPS 4K Slo Mo videos of feeding hummingbirds and reading books about chronosociology. it’s a weirdly wild feeling. the bay area feels confluent in the same vein as sitting bankside along the Chippewa river in Wisconsin.

 I feel connected to the moment.
 Watching from my deliberately central viewpoint, inches from the chirping maniacs that comprise the hummingbird spectrum.
 It feels like a reassurance of human existence, backlit by nature and shimmering with the veil of possibilities.